-The dogs were accompanied by a man named Kiini, who told me all about how he found Shiprock and Anchordog in the Southwest desert on the Navajo reservation and took them in.
+The dogs were accompanied by a man named Kiini.
+He told me all about how he found Shiprock and Anchordog in the Southwest desert on the Navajo reservation and took them in.
 Shiprock is named after the sacred Navajo monument, and Anchordog is the anchor that holds the group together.

-After hearing their story from their human companion, they seemed to me like the perfect subjects for a rock musical story for all ages, which was something I had been pondering and planning for a while.
-I immediately began writing and singing about the dogs' adventures.
-I wanted to create an series of all-ages rock operas, like a set of storybooks.
+After hearing their story from their human companion, they stayed in my head.
+I began writing and singing about the dogs' adventures.
+I wanted to create a series of musicals, like a set of storybooks.

-Kiini now knows about the project and is very happy, and has stated that the energy of the dogs is flowing through our music.
-He has attended our live performances and has even brought Shiprock and Anchordog themselves to see several shows!
+Kiini knows about the project and is very pleased with it, and has stated that the energy of the dogs is flowing through our music.
+He has attended our live performances and has even brought Shiprock and Anchordog, the real dogs themselves, to see several shows!

-A timeline of the Shiprock & Anchordog project makes it clear that we've had a lot of collaborators.
+A timeline of the Shiprock & Anchordog project shows that we've had a lot of collaborators.
 We like to get as many people involved as possible, and since the project is multimedia, there are a lot of ways to take part.

 In the fall of 2010, my good friend Lolo and I performed a musical story about Shiprock & Anchordog at a small venue in Turner's Falls, Massachusetts.
-Jackie Vitale, a local director, saw the show and wanted to turn it into a musical.
-In early 2011 we held a weekly after-school drama workshop at the Hilltown Charter School and rehearsed with a group of 12 kids.
-Then we staged a big rock opera in May.
+Jackie, a local director, saw the show and wanted to turn it into a musical.
+In early 2011 with assistant director Sasha, we held a weekly after-school drama workshop at the Hilltown Charter School and rehearsed with a group of students.
+Then we staged a rock opera in May.
 Lolo and I played the backing music.
 Later in 2011 I teamed up with a group of producers and musicians to turn that musical into a rock opera album with music and skits.
 Local kids provided the voices of the characters in the story.
 In May 2012 I released the first Shiprock & Anchordog album on CD.

-In June 2012 we held a new drama workshop and staged the sequel to the our adventure musical.
-We called it "Shiprock and Anchordog Include Everyone" and it included new songs as well as old, and 21 kids acting, singing and dancing.
+In June 2012 I held a new drama workshop and staged the sequel to the our adventure musical.
+We called it "Shiprock and Anchordog Include Everyone" and it included new songs as well as old, and 20 kids acting, singing and dancing.
 I worked with a large band to perform the music.
 In the fall I recruited local filmmaker Lindsay and her team to create a music video for the song "Blueberries."

-2015 brought us a successful crowdfunding campaign by mid-year, and we released our new crowdfunded CD "Include Everyone" in December.
-We recorded and mixed the CD ourselves and used crowdsourced voiceover recordings from over 30 fans.
-It was an awesome learning experience.
-Our summer rock opera show was about space travel, and we called it “Shiprock & Anchordog in Space”, teaming up with a group of 16 kids acting, singing and dancing while Courtney and I led the music performances over electronic beats.
+2015 brought us a successful crowdfunding campaign by mid-year, and we released our new crowdfunded rock opera album "Include Everyone" in December.
+I recorded and mixed the album myself and sampled crowdsourced voiceover phone recordings from over 30 fans.
+Our summer rock opera show was called “Shiprock & Anchordog in Space” and featured a group of local children acting, singing and dancing while Courtney and I led the music performances over electronic beats.

 "My daughter has been obsessed with the Shiprock & Anchordog album since we got it.
 We've been listening to certain tracks on repeat for literally hours at a time.
-She has changed her name to Cari, for now." - J. T., of Hadley, MA
+She has changed her name to Cari, for now." - J. T.